mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 ### MQTT Commands Examples
 <p align="justify">
-To provide some examples of the MQTT Commands usage, we provide simple and complex examples.
+To provide some examples of the MQTT Commands usage, we provide simple and complex structure examples.
 </p>

 #### Simple Command Example